robertsmarty/adafruit3078gps/README.md

 - A certificate manager managed SSL certificate registerd against the CloudFront distribution
 - A DNS zone and friendly name/alias to reference the CloudDistribution

 # Results
 A drive around my area shows about a 400m range in residential areas with buildings and house.
 You’ll also see up to about 2kms range from the top of the Illawarra escarpment to my house.
 ![feather_3078_map](https://cloud.githubusercontent.com/assets/4920375/25830088/dec356e2-349d-11e7-9509-b785966f39fb.png)

+I don't want to boil the ocean with this so reach out if you'd like more info!